 The Parable of the Unrighteous Steward

 1 He also said to his disciples, “There was a certain rich man who had a manager.
 An accusation was made to him that this man was wasting his possessions.
-2 He called him, and said to him, ‘What is this that I hear about you?
+2 He called him and said to him, ‘What is this that I hear about you?
 Give an accounting of your management, for you can no longer be manager.’

-3 “The manager said within himself, ‘What will I do, seeing that my master is taking away the management position from me?
+3 “The manager said to himself, ‘What will I do, seeing that my master is taking away the management position from me?
 I don’t have strength to dig.
 I am ashamed to beg.
 4 I know what I will do, so that when I am removed from management, they may receive me into their houses.’
-5 Calling each one of his master’s debtors to him, he said to the first, ‘How much do you owe to my master?’
+5 Calling each one of his master’s debtors to him, he said to the first, ‘How much do you owe my master?’
 6 He said, ‘A hundred measures of olive oil.’
-He said to him, ‘Take your bill, and sit down quickly and write 50.’
+He said to him, ‘Take your bill and sit down quickly and write 50.’
 7 Then he said to another, ‘How much do you owe?’
 He said, ‘A hundred measures of wheat.’
-He said to him, ‘Take your bill, and write 80.’
+He said to him, ‘Take your bill and write 80.’

 10 He who is faithful in a very little is faithful also in much.
 He who is dishonest in a very little is also dishonest in much.
 11 If therefore you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
 12 If you have not been faithful in that which is another’s, who will give you that which is your own?
-13 No servant can serve two masters, for either he will hate the one, and love the other; or else he will be devoted to one, and despise the other.
+13 No servant can serve two masters, for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You are not able to serve God and Mammon.”

 The Law and the Prophets

 14 The Pharisees, who were lovers of money, also heard all these things, and they scoffed at him.
-15 He said to them, “You are those who justify yourselves in the sight of men, but God knows your hearts.
+15 He said to them, “You are the ones who justify yourselves in the sight of men, but God knows your hearts.
 For that which is exalted among men is an abomination in the sight of God.
 16 The law and the prophets were until John.
 From that time the Good News of the Kingdom of God is preached, and everyone is forcing his way into it.
 17 But it is easier for heaven and earth to pass away, than for one tiny stroke of a pen in the law to fall.
 18 Everyone who divorces his wife and marries another commits adultery.
 He who marries one who is divorced from a husband commits adultery.

 A Psalm by Asaph.

-1 The Lord presides in the great assembly.
+1 God presides in the great assembly.

 He judges among the gods.